rpday/chinook/docs/source/tutorial.rst

 Before beginning, it is also worth noting that in the interest of maintaining an organized workspace, it can be beneficial to define a separate input script independent of the working experimental script.
 Examples of an :download:`input file <downloads/input_square.py>` and :download:`experiment script <downloads/tutorial_square.py>` are available for this exercise.

 In this tutorial, we work through a calculation of simulated ARPES spectra from scratch.
-While several input format are accepted in chinook, here we use a Slater-Koster model for a cubic lattice.
+While several input format are accepted in chinook, here we use a Slater-Koster model for a square lattice.

 Model Definition
 ================